Brokeshire-Hathaway/brokeshire-core/ember_agents/ember_ai_docs/Project Overview.md

 - 100,000 Telegram channel user reach
 - 30,000+ community
 - 20,000+ waitlist
-- Partnerships – Unigrid, dWallet, Lossless, Gotbit
 - Winner of Sei x OnePiece Labs AI competition

 # Team

-- Founders KYC’d – Tom Daniel (CEO) & Sebastian Varela (CTO)
+- Founders KYC’d – Tom Daniel (CTO) & Sebastian Varela (CEO)
-- Crypto OGs (2013) – Dogecoin mining (2014) – Crypto-native builder since 2015
+- Crypto OGs (2013) – Dogecoin mining (2014) – Crypto-native builders since 2015
 - Founder of AI hardware company.
 The team invented U.S. Patent No. 10,154,379 (2018)
 - We are an AI company building crypto products with our sights on the digital evolution of democracy and AGI